 Stay tuned for the final post in this series which looks at migrating a .NET Core project from Visual Studio 2015 to Visual Studio 2017.

 As part of this post, I would also like to point out what might be obvious to some but, not to others.
 This is Visual Studio 2017 RC.
-Things could certainly change by the time Visual Studio 2017 is actually shipped.
+Things could change by the time Visual Studio 2017 is released.